-3. Psychological Examination
+4. Psychological Examination

-(a) The Sheriff may require that the applicant be referred to an authorized psychologist used by the Department for psychological testing.
+(a) The Sheriff or authorized designee may require the applicant be referred to an authorized psychologist used by the Department for psychological testing.
 The cost of such psychological testing (not to exceed \$150) shall be paid by the applicant.
 The purpose of any psychological testing is intended only to identify any outward indications or history of psychological problems that might render the applicant unfit to carry a concealed firearm.
 This testing is not intended to certify in any other aspect that the applicant is psychologically fit.
-If it is determined that the applicant is not a suitable candidate for carrying a concealed firearm, the applicant shall be removed from further consideration (Penal Code § 26190(f) (1).
+If it is determined that the applicant is not a suitable candidate for carrying a concealed firearm, the applicant shall be removed from further consideration (Penal Code § 26190(f)(1)).